Frequently Asked Questions

 Crossroads House implements the hospice philosophy, meaning comfort care.
 Dame Cicely Saunders summed it up this way.
 "You matter to the last moment of your life and we will do all we can, not only to help you die peacefully, but to live until you die."
 Crossroads House embraces this philosophy.

 Who is eligible for admission to Crossroads House?

-Admission to Crossroads House is based solely on need, regardless of religion, age, sex, race or other distinctives.
+Admission to Crossroads House is based solely on need, regardless of religion, age, sex, race or other distinctions.
 The prospective resident must desire comfort care, have a medical prognosis of three months or less, and live in Genesee or surrounding counties.
 Crossroads House is unable to accept every person who is referred and can only care for up to two dying residents at one time.
-Each case is evaluated carefully by our Assessment Nurses and Charge Nurse and priority is given to those people who have the greatest need at the time; i.e., those who are at home with limited adequate care giving support.
+Each case is evaluated carefully by our Assessment Caregivers and Supervising Caregiver and priority is given to those people who have the greatest need at the time; i.e., those who are at home with limited adequate care giving support.
 Other considerations involve the complexity of nursing care that some people may require.

 Crossroads House is not a hospital or nursing home.
 We do not use IV fluids or feeding tubes and each resident must have a signed DNR (do not resuscitate).
 It is not uncommon to have multiple people waiting for the next available bed.
 When a bed is available, our Assessment team evaluates all who are waiting, and choose the one who has the greatest need; not who is next on the list for admission.